 The Health Benefits of Giving

-‘Tis the season where many of us set time or money aside to help those in need.
-We run toy drives, take bags of groceries to food pantries, and financially support our favorite charities.
+Many of us set time or money aside throughout the year to help those in need.
+We run toy drives, take bags of groceries to food pantries and financially support our favorite charities.
 These acts of giving positively impact those in need, but did you know they can also have health benefits for the people doing the giving?

 How Giving Improves Health